 Conflicts of interest

-The HISO chairperson shall determine whether any conflicted member can continue to participate in discussions or voting on matters relating to the declared conflict.
+Members shall promptly declare to the chair any actual, potential or perceived conflict of interest in relation to a matter under consideration.
+The chair determines whether any conflicted member can continue to participate in discussions or voting on matters relating to the declared conflict.

 Fees and expenses

-Fees payable to other members per meeting are:
+Fees payable to members per meeting are:

-- a meeting attendance fee of $364 including GST for any meeting of between six and eight hours; for shorter meetings, a fee of $364/8 per hour
+- a meeting attendance fee of $560 including GST for any meeting of between six and eight hours; for shorter meetings, a fee of $560/8 per hour

-- a meeting preparation fee of $182 including GST
+- a meeting preparation fee of $280 including GST

-- a travel fee of $182 including GST for travel of more than three hours.
+- a travel fee of $280 including GST for travel of more than three hours.

 Fees are categorised as honoraria and as such are subject to withholding tax pursuant to Schedule 4 Part B of the Income Tax Act 2007 No 97.